-Why Vermont is a national outlier in high school grad enrollment at community college this fall
+Why Vermont was a national outlier in high school grad enrollment at community college in fall 2020

 In June 2020, Vermont high school seniors said goodbye to counselors, teachers, and fellow students under unusual circumstances required to keep them safe from the virus that had defined the end of their high school experience.
 No filled tents, no tossing hats—celebrating at a distance, with the help of technology and drive-through ceremonies.